-This activity has been accredited for 2 Core points in the ACRRM PD Program for the 2017–2019 triennium (activity code: 9021).
+This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 20163)

 This online course has been developed to support GPs, registrars and medical students to make best use of diagnostic imaging in investigating chronic abdominal pain.
 For most abdominal pain, GPs are the first point of contact with the healthcare system.

 Worldwide, including in Australia, imaging referrals have steadily increased in the last decade.
 Abdominal pain is one of the most frequent reasons for imaging requests.
 There has also been a significant increase in requests for CT, which is associated with higher radiation risks to the patient than other imaging modalities.